 Andrew Cunningham’s Later Career

 Cunningham continued to work in Armidale for many years, opening a new studio in 1887.26Armidale Express, 12 August 1887, p.
-4. Notwithstanding his pioneering and long career in a rural Australian context, he remains an obscure figure from a scholarly point of view—particularly given the comparatively large body of historical research that has been published upon the Armidale district.27In addition to scholarly work by academics at the University of New England, the local historical society journal has been regularly published for almost sixty years.
+4. Notwithstanding his pioneering and long career in a rural Australian context, he remains an obscure figure from a scholarly point of view—particularly given the comparatively large body of historical research that has been published upon the Armidale district.27In addition to scholarly work by academics at the University of New England, the local historical society journal has regularly been published for sixty years.
 In 1902, after almost 50 years’ residence, Cunningham moved to the Newcastle harbour suburb of Carrington, citing the comparative severity of the New England winters.28Armidale Express, 24 January 1902, p.
 5.